Dr. Thomas Rupp

 - Manager of Risk Management and Pricing [2015-2016]

-Other tasks include the assessment of storages and weather derivatives, the generation of daily and hourly PFCs, data mining, reporting and sales forecasts.
-Invoice validation and invoice prediction are also part of his responsibilities.
-Moreover, the development of local software solutions to manage data flows and data processing is included, as well as software development with the UK-based IT department.
-He works in an international environment with colleagues from the affiliates in the United Kingdom, the Netherlands, Belgium and France.
+Other tasks included the assessment of storages and weather derivatives, the generation of daily and hourly PFCs, data mining, reporting and sales forecasts.
+Invoice validation and invoice prediction were also part of his responsibilities.
+Moreover, the development of local software solutions to manage data flows and data processing was included, as well as software development with the UK-based IT department.
+He worked in an international environment with colleagues from the affiliates in the United Kingdom, the Netherlands, Belgium and France.

-Another key role is the support of other departments, especially finance (for HGB and IRFS reporting), operations (quality assurance), contract management (process optimization), product development, credit (credit and interest rate risks), marketing (data processing), law (REMIT and other regulatory neccessities) and sales (margin optimization).
-He is the main interface to the UK based procurement department.
+Another key role was the support of other departments, especially finance (for HGB and IFRS reporting), operations (quality assurance), contract management (process optimization), product development, credit (credit and interest rate risks), marketing (data processing), law (REMIT and other regulatory neccessities) and sales (margin optimization).
+He was the main interface to the UK based procurement department.
 Before the migration project he was holding administrative privileges for all systems.